al3xandr3/al3xandr3.github.io/_posts/2013-03-25-data-analysis.md

 intro: "Data Analysis Guidelines"
 ---

-## Why Data Analysis?
+## Why, whats the point?

-**1. End Goal: Improve something\* - [Domain]**
+**1. End Goal: Improve something**

 e.g. a business process, a strategy in a company, government, health

 skills: domain knowledge(digital marketing, company processes), ask big scope questions to distill what is important (what is the purpose of this?
 What happens if we don't have it?)

-**2. By doing something new/different - [Action]**
+**2. By doing something new / different**

 e.g. Do Y instead of X see if improves against measures(KPIs)

 skills: 1st need to know the current baseline: Dashboard (for KPIs monitoring), 2nd use AB testing to optimize.

-**3. Because of an insight / revelation - [Find Insights]**
+**3. Because of an insight / revelation**

 e.g. We found that Y is more likely better than X.

 skills: Be curious, play around, make observations, question a lot, distill what is important, common sense, this can contribute to metrics(KPIs to monitor) but should be more focused on the ideas for change.

-**4. (An Insight) That was presented in a clear way - [Presentation]**
+**4. (An Insight) That was presented in a clear way**

 skills: visualization, communication, rhetoric, human behavior

-**5. (An Insight) That was analysed in a correct way - [Analysis]**
+**5. (An Insight) That was analysed in a correct way**

 skills: statistics, probabilities, counting, estimating, correlation, regression, modeling, etc...

-**6. (An Insight) That had adequate data available - [Data]**
+**6. (An Insight) That had adequate data available**

 skills: SQL, programming, google analytics, databases, etc...

-\*Improve something - Particularly in big systems and organizations, that have many moving parts(variables) it can be very hard / impossible to predict the impact of a change.
+Particularly in big organizations, that have many moving parts (variables) it can be very hard / impossible to predict the impact of a change.
 Very often the organization current status is a result of random lucky / unlucky events (and often external) at the right / wrong time.
 Typically the process of change(improvement) is a sequence of trial and errors until a change works out.
-So, instead of choosing changes "blindly", data analysis can help with narrowing down the search space of (potentially useful) changes and in focusing efforts in the right direction.
+So, instead of choosing changes "blindly", data analysis can help with narrowing down the search space of potential choices and in focusing efforts in the right direction.

-**Insight** triggers **Action** that creates **Improvement**

-### Find Insights

-Useful metrics examples:

-- Price of digital media entertainment per hour - http://gigaom.com/2013/02/10/cost-per-hour-a-new-metric-for-paid-content/
-- Food price per kg - because package size varies, the price per kilogram is a clear way to compare prices across foods and packages sizes.

-### Presentation

-> summarizing / compacting data into a easy digestable format

-- The "1 in every 45" is an intuitive way to display a ratio.
-(Odds notation)
-- Sugarcoating and eye candy can make the good great, but it won't help a poor insight.
-- Graphics and presentation should have a hierarchy to be quickly understood.
-  - Start with 1.
-Summary top view then allow for 2.
-Drill-Down view
-- Is said that a bar and line charts can cover almost anything needed to be visualized, it has less impact as a visually stunning infographic, but with about the same representation value and quicker to get done.

-Tools: Excel, R(ggplot2), D3.js

-### Analysis

- - Whenever an average value is presented and analysed, it should have a confidence measure (standard deviation for example, also confirm for normality)

- - Prefer conclusions from relative percentages, instead from absolute numbers. e.g. in a funnel traffic analysis, the absolute values of a drop-off step are going up, is tempting to infer immediate that drop-off is going up, but is not mandatory true.
-It could be because the overall input of traffic is also increasing and the drop-off rate is actually constant.
-Calculate relative percentage = drop-off / total.

- - Histogram, to see the distribution of the data. - check if normal distributed

- - Correlation, to find relations between variables

- - Regression, to model the data, typically over simplifies, but often is good enough.

-### Data

- - The central data structure is the table structure: databases, spreadsheets, csv, R's data.frame, etc...

 ## How?

+### Tasks

+In practice the data analyst tasks are:

+- Revealing the facts, insights not known before.
+- Optimization, once you know the facts you try to optimize them, AB testing. (the hypothesis are domain specific).
+- Monitoring, keep observing the updated performance and optimization results.
+- Estimating / Predicting Future, by observing the past.
+- Defining whats important to keep an eye on, the KPIs. (this is domain specific).
+- Telling a Story, communicating the findings and recommendations.

-The Data Analysis Process for Improvements
+### The Process

-**Step 1.** Be aware of where you are:
+**Step 1.** Be aware of where you are

  1.1 Learn the domain, ask the big scope questions: what is the purpose of this?
 Why this exists?
 What is the end goal? - Domain